nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Viewing residents’ information : `view`

-Shows a list of all the residents in the address book.
+Shows a numbered list of all the residents in the address book.

+The optional argument [INDEX] will show the details of the resident at the specified index.

+The index of the resident is the corresponding number in the list shown when `view` (without the [INDEX] parameter) is called.

-Format: `view`
+Format: `view [INDEX]`
+* For an index i, 1 &leq; i &leq; n, where n is the number of residents in the address book

 Examples:

-* `view` shows a list of all the residents in the address book
+* `view` shows a list of all the residents
+* `view 30` shows the details of the resident at index 30

 ### List of residents whose fet or test kit collection deadline is over or due soon: `list`